AdlanSADOU/pirate_sandbox_2d/README.md

 # Getting started

+This is a 2D game project using SFML 2.5.
+It is set in space and is mainly inspired by Dark Orbit.

 ## On Windows

 First of all, you should have the Visual C++ compiler installed that comes with the Visual Studio Community.